-The first thing you should do when planning a trip to Vietnam is talk to a health professional!
+The first thing you should do when planning your Vietnam trip is to talk to a health professional!
 They’ll be able to tell you if you need any jabs, or if there are certain health risks for you as an individual.

-For a trip to Vietnam, you’ll likely to be told to make sure your general jabs are up to date, like they should be in your home country.
+For a trip backpacking Vietnam, you’ll likely to be told to make sure your general jabs are up to date like they should be in your home country.

 Don’t take our word for it though – we’re not medically trained so speak to someone who is before you just jet off because you got your routine check last week!

-Another important things to tick off your to-do list is to buy travel insurance.
-You might want to save money but in the long-run it’s too much of a risk.
+Another important thing to tick off your to-do list is to buy travel insurance.
+You might want to save money but in the long run it’s too much of a risk.